Pulse variational quantum eigensolver on cross-resonance based hardware: Introduction

 \section{Introduction}

 Current quantum computers are noisy and are constituted of qubits with finite coherence times.
 This bounds the depth of the circuits that they can reliably execute.
 There is thus a large interest in short-depth noise-resilient algorithms such as the variational quantum algorithm (VQA)~\cite{Moll2018}.
-VQAs can be applied to quantum chemistry~\cite{OMalley2016, Kandala2017, ollitrault2022quantum, motta2021emerging, OBrien2022}, machine learning~\cite{Havlicek2019, Abbas2021, Melo2022} and optimization~\cite{Farhi2014, Egger2021} tasks.
+VQAs can be applied to quantum chemistry~\cite{OMalley2016, McClean2016, ollitrault2022quantum, motta2021emerging, OBrien2022}, machine learning~\cite{Havlicek2019, Abbas2021, Melo2022} and optimization~\cite{Farhi2014} tasks.
 In a VQA, the expectation value $\braket{\psi(\boldsymbol{\theta})|\mathcal{O}|\psi(\boldsymbol{\theta})}$ of an observable $\mathcal{O}$ is optimized by varying the parameters $\boldsymbol{\theta}$ of a trial variational state $\ket{\psi(\boldsymbol{\theta})}$.
-Typically, the variational state is prepared by a parameterized quantum circuit, the Ansatz, which is often still too deep for execution on current quantum hardware~\cite{Weidenfeller2022}.
+Typically, the variational state is prepared by a parameterized quantum circuit, the Ansatz.
+For example, in quantum chemistry $\ket{\psi(\boldsymbol{\theta})}$ can be prepared with the unitary coupled cluster with singles and doubles (UCCSD) Ansatz~\cite{Barkoutsos2018}.
+For combinatorial optimization, the quantum approximate optimization algorithm prepares a trial state by alternating applications of a cost-function operator and a mixer operator~\cite{Harrigan2021, Santra2022, Pelofske2023, Sack2023}.
+However, many Ans\"atze are often still too deep for execution on current quantum hardware~\cite{Barkoutsos2018, Weidenfeller2022}.
+This has spurred an interest to generate variational states with more ressource-efficient circuits~\cite{Kandala2017, Ryabinkin2018, Grimsley2019, Lee2019, Egger2021}.
 In superconducting qubits~\cite{Krantz2019, Kjaergaard2020, Koch2007}, the circuit instructions are translated into micro-wave pulses that manipulate the quantum information.
 For example, on IBM Quantum systems all circuits are broken down into the hardware-native basis gates $\{X, \sqrt{X},{\rm CNOT}, R_Z(\theta)\}$.
 Here, the $X$, $\sqrt{X}$, and $\rm CNOT$ gates are implemented by carefully calibrated pulses.
 All the parameters of a circuit are therefore encoded in the virtual-$Z$ rotations $R_Z(\theta)$, i.e. zero-duration instructions that only change the phase of subsequent pulses~\cite{McKay2017}.
 The duration of the Ansatz is thus independent of the optimization parameters $\boldsymbol{\theta}$.

 The pulses implementing the native basis gate set are carefully calibrated \textit{a priori}, a costly task typically done with error amplifying gate sequences~\cite{Tornow2022} and sometimes optimal control~\cite{Werninghaus2020}.
 Quantum optimal control (OC) has a long history~\cite{Glaser2015, Boscain2021, Koch2022} and provides methods to create quantum states~\cite{Bao2018, Malis2019}, gates~\cite{Egger2013, Kelly2014, Winick2021}, and control non-unitary dynamics~\cite{Koch2016} such as a measurement process~\cite{Egger2014b, Boutin2017}.
 However, in superconducting qubits, model inaccuracies make it difficult to apply pulses generated through simulations~\cite{Egger2014}.
 One must either improve the model~\cite{Wittler2021} or resort to closed-loop optimal control on the hardware~\cite{Egger2014}.
 In closed-loop optimal control, a cost function, which can correspond to a gate fidelity, is optimized by an algorithm that varies parameters in a parameterized pulse shape~\cite{Kelly2014, Werninghaus2020}.
 Similarly, in a VQA the expectation value of an observable is optimized by varying parameters in a parameterized quantum circuit which is ultimately lowered to pulses.
 Closed-loop optimal control and VQAs can thus be viewed as the same task~\cite{Magann2021}.